The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Effectivity of the virtual classes

 To produce 28 tropically independent pairwise sums of functions in $\Sigma$, following the methods of \S\S\ref{Sec:Construction}-\ref{Sec:Generic}, we first consider the slope sequence along the long bridge $\beta_3$.
 First, suppose that either $s_3 [5] \leq 2$ or $s_3 [4] + s_3 [6] \leq 5$.
-In this case, even though the restriction of $\Sigma$ to $\widetilde \Gamma$ is not the tropicalization of a linear series on a pointed curve of genus $g-2$ with prescribed ramification, it satisfies all of the combinatorial properties of the tropicalization of such a linear series.
+The restriction of $\Sigma$ to $\widetilde \Gamma$ is a tropical linear series of rank $6$ with ramification at the left endpoint.
 The proof of Theorem~\ref{thm:independence} then goes through verbatim, yielding a tropical linear combination of 28 functions in $\Sigma$ such that each function achieves the minimum uniquely at some point of $\widetilde \Gamma \subset \widetilde \Gamma_X$.

 For the remainder of the proof, we therefore assume that $s_3[5] \geq 3$ and $s_3 [4] + s_3 [6] \geq 6$.
 Since $\deg D_{\vert {\widetilde \Gamma'}} = 5$, we see that $s_3[6] \leq 5$.
 Moreover, since the divisor $D_{\vert {\widetilde \Gamma'}} - s_3[5]w_2$ has positive rank on $\widetilde \Gamma'$, and no divisor of degree 1 on $\widetilde \Gamma'$ has positive rank, $s_3[5]$ must be exactly 3.
 Since the canonical class is the only divisor class of degree 2 and rank 1 on $\widetilde \Gamma'$, we see that $D_{\vert{\widetilde \Gamma'}} \sim K_{\widetilde \Gamma'} + 3w_2$.
 This yields an upper bound on each of the slopes $s_3[i]$, and these bounds determine the slopes for $i \geq 3$: